wowjeeez/FXmanifest-maker/README.md

 # FXmanifest-maker
 ![Build/release](https://github.com/LedAndris/FXmanifest-maker/workflows/Build/release/badge.svg)
 #
-To hook files, you need to include any of these in your files: (any filetype, with any prefix (like //, --, # etc)) `MANIF:CL` for client scripts <br>
+To hook files, you need to include any of these in your files: (any filetype, with any prefix (like //, --, # etc)) <br>
+`MANIF:CL` for client scripts <br>
 `MANIF:SV` for server scripts <br>
 `MANIF:SH` for shared scripts <br>